david68cu/python_cli_template_advanced/README.md

 If your project uses for example conda because it is a ML project, we can use any other actions from my repo [3]

+## Tests

+The tests folders contains test for this project(pytest or unitest).Note it is plural as singular will override python test

 ### Lis of Projects created with this template